-Kosmos is a full-cycle deepwater independent oil and gas exploration and production company focused along the Atlantic Margins.
-Our key assets include production offshore Ghana, Equatorial Guinea and the U.S. Gulf of Mexico, as well as a world-class gas development offshore Mauritania and Senegal.
-We also maintain a sustainable proven basin exploration program in Equatorial Guinea, Ghana and the U.S. Gulf of Mexico.
+Kosmos is a full-cycle, deepwater, independent oil and gas exploration and production company focused along the offshore Atlantic Margins.
+Our key assets include production offshore Ghana, Equatorial Guinea and the U.S. Gulf of Mexico, as well as world-class gas projects offshore Mauritania and Senegal.
+We also pursue a proven basin exploration program in Equatorial Guinea and the U.S. Gulf of Mexico.

-The ongoing COVID-19 pandemic that emerged at the beginning of 2020 has resulted in travel restrictions, including border closures, travel bans, social distancing restrictions, various quarantine measures and office closures being ordered in the various countries in which we operate, impacting some of our business operations.
-These ongoing restrictions have had an impact on the supply chain, resulting in the delay of various operational projects.
-Globally, the impact of COVID-19 has impacted demand for oil, which also resulted in significant variations in oil prices.
-The Company's revenues, earnings, cash flows, capital investments, debt capacity and, ultimately, future rate of growth are highly dependent on oil prices.
+Globally, the impacts of Russia's invasion of Ukraine, a potential recession, COVID-19 and other varying macroeconomic conditions has impacted supply and demand for oil and gas, which also resulted in significant variability in oil and gas prices.
+The Company's revenues, earnings, cash flows, capital investments, debt capacity and, ultimately, future rate of growth are highly dependent on these commodity prices.